New Soul: Music video

-The video shows Naïm moving into an empty apartment.
+The video shows Nami moving into an empty apartment.
 She covers the walls in wallpaper depicting a lake surrounded by forest.
 She then begins unpacking several other things, including furniture, a piano, a goldfish in a bowl and a number of photographs of people, which she hangs on the wall.
 As she hangs the photographs, the people in the pictures are shown in real life, in the setting depicted in the pictures.
 Naïm then begins painting on the photographs, and whatever she paints appears with the people in real life.
 She removes one of the pictures to discover a hole in the wall, revealing the actual forest setting shown in the wallpaper.
 She pushes on the wall, and it falls away into the lake.
 The remaining walls fall onto the water leaving the floor of the apartment like a raft floating on the lake, together with her furniture.
 The people from her pictures reach her by boat.
 They climb onto the makeshift raft with her, as they all celebrate, dancing and playing instruments, whilst she empties the goldfish bowl into the lake.

 In 2008, the video received strong airplay on MTV.